Dates / Deadlines:

 The program is directed by Professor Artemi Romanov, a faculty member of the CU-Boulder Russian department.
 A native of St. Petersburg who taught at St. Petersburg State University, Professor Romanov will assist in choosing program participants and lead an orientation session before the program begins.
 He also teaches the Russian Culture course, accompanies the group during excursions and other activities, and is regularly available to provide general assistance.
 Professor Romanov is aided in his duties by staff at the CIEE Study Center and St. Petersburg State University, who assist with program excursions, classroom arrangements, and other administrative tasks.
 Both Professor Romanov and members of the CIEE Study Center are available in case of emergency.

-Scholarships offered by the Russian Department at CU-Boulder: The Russian department will one or two scholarships each summer to students with financial need.
-If you apply for the CU-Boulder study abroad scholarship you will automatically be considered for his scholarship.
+Scholarships offered by the Russian Department at CU-Boulder: The Russian department will award one or two scholarships each summer to students with financial need.
+If you apply for the CU-Boulder Buffs Abroad scholarship you will automatically be considered for this scholarship.